 4. Weight of the package or the number of seeds in the packet

-5. Whether it is a GMO, Hybrid, Heirloom or Organic
+5. Is the seed a GMO, Hybrid, Heirloom or Organic

 Seed Packet Back

-1. Again, the name of the plant as well as its botanical name
+1. The name of the plant and possibly its botanical name as well

 2. Description of the plant/vegetable

-3. Whether it is a direct sow (planted into the soil) or a start indoor and then transplant
+3. If the seed is a direct sow (planted into the soil) or should it be started indoors and transplant

 4. Instructions including seedling rate or seed spacing and seed depth